The Inquiry: Russia, Poland, and the former Russian Empire

-In the Caucasus, the Inquiry suggested giving independence to Armenia in the borders of Wilsonian Armenia and provisional independence to both Georgia and Azerbaijan.
-In addition, the idea of a future union of Armenia, Georgia, and Azerbaijan (in the form of a Transcaucasian Federation) was discussed and looked at favorably by the Inquiry.
+In the Caucasus, the Inquiry suggested an independent Armenia in the borders contemplated for Wilsonian Armenia, and provisional independence for both Georgia and Azerbaijan.
+In addition, the idea of a future union of Armenia, Georgia, and Azerbaijan (in the form of a Transcaucasian Federation) was discussed and viewed favorably by the Inquiry.

 Czechoslovakia, Romania, Yugoslavia, and Italy

-It was suggested for Czechoslovakia to be created out of the Czech-majority and Slovak-majority areas of the former Austria-Hungary.
-In addition, it was suggested for Czechoslovakia to include both the Sudetenland and Subcarpathian Ruthenia and more than 500,000 Hungarians (Magyars) south of Slovakia.
+It was suggested that Czechoslovakia be created out of the Czech-majority and Slovak-majority areas of the former Austria-Hungary.
+In addition, it was suggested that Czechoslovakia include the Sudetenland, Subcarpathian Ruthenia, and more than 500,000 Hungarians (Magyars) south of Slovakia.

-As for Romania, the Inquiry advised to allow it to annex all of Bessarabia, the Romanian-majority part of Bukovina, all of Transylvania, the Romanian-majority areas in Hungary proper, and about two thirds of the Banat.
+The Inquiry advised that Romania be allowed to annex all of Bessarabia, the Romanian-majority part of Bukovina, all of Transylvania, the Romanian-majority areas in Hungary proper, and about two thirds of the Banat.
 In addition, the Inquiry suggested having Romania cede Southern Dobruja to Bulgaria, which ultimately occurred in 1940.
-Meanwhile, it was suggested for an "independent federated Yugo-Slav state" to be created out of Serbia; Montenegro; and the Serbian, Croatian, and Slovenian territories of the former Austria-Hungary.
+Meanwhile, it was suggested that an "independent federated Yugo-Slav state" be created out of Serbia, Montenegro, and the Serbian, Croatian, and Slovenian territories of the former Austria-Hungary.

-The Inquiry acknowledged that the Brenner Pass, which had been promised to Italy in the 1915 Treaty of London, would give Italy the best strategic frontier, but it recommended a line somewhat to the south of it to reduce the number of ethnic Germans who would be put inside of Italy and still give Italy a more defensible border in the north than it had had before World War I. In addition, it was suggested for Italy to be allowed to annex Istria, with its large number of ethnic Italians, but not Italian-majority Fiume because of its importance to Yugoslavia.
-In addition, the Inquiry advised that Italy should end its occupation of Rhodes and the Dodecanese Islands and give the islands to Greece, in accordance with the wishes of their inhabitants, something that was done but only in 1947, after the end of World War II.
-Also, the Inquiry recommended for Italian Libya to "be given a hinterland adequate for access to the Sudan and its trade."
+The Inquiry acknowledged that the Brenner Pass, which had been promised to Italy in the 1915 Treaty of London, would give Italy the best strategic frontier, but it recommended a line somewhat further south, to reduce the number of ethnic Germans in Italy while still giving Italy a frontier more defensible than the prewar border.
+In addition, it was suggested that Italy be allowed to annex Istria, with its many ethnic Italians, but not Italian-majority Fiume, given that city's importance to Yugoslavia.
+The Inquiry also advised that Italy end its occupation of Rhodes and the Dodecanese Islands and give the islands to Greece, in accordance with the wishes of their inhabitants, something that was not done until 1947, after World War II.
+The Inquiry recommended that Italian Libya "be given a hinterland adequate for access to the Sudan and its trade."

 German Austria and Hungary

-It was recommended for German Austria, which was later renamed the Republic of Austria, to be established as an independent state and be given an outlet for trade at Trieste, Fiume, or both cities.
-Meanwhile, it was suggested for Hungary to be given independence with borders very similar to the ones that it ultimately ended up getting by the Treaty of Trianon and for it to be given also an outlet for trade at either Trieste or Fiume as well as "rights of unrestricted commerce on the lower Danube."
-As for the German-majority Burgenland, the Inquiry advised to keep it inside of Hungary, at least until it became clear that the people there indeed desired union with Austria, to avoid "disturb[ing] long-established institutions."
+It was recommended that German Austria, later renamed the Republic of Austria, be established as an independent state and be given an outlet for trade at Trieste, Fiume, or both cities.
+Meanwhile, it was suggested that Hungary be given independence with borders similar to those it ultimately received by the Treaty of Trianon and that it to be given an outlet for trade at either Trieste or Fiume as well as "rights of unrestricted commerce on the lower Danube."
+The Inquiry advised that the German-majority Burgenland remain part of Hungary to avoid "disturb[ing] long-established institutions," at least until it became clear that the people there indeed desired union with Austria.